 What is Scaption?

 Let me go back to the research thing.
 When I did my master’s project, a lot of the research had test protocols that moved the subjects out of pure abduction and into the scaption.
-They did this in order to do the best they can to eliminate impingement being a factor in the study.
+They did this to do the best they could to eliminate impingement being a factor in the study.

 Let me go through an exercise example.